← News Topics

 Vocabulary

-7. light hygiene — the careful use of bright light and darkness to support healthy sleep timing
+7. light hygiene — the careful use of bright light and darkness to support healthy sleep timing.
+Example: This is why light hygiene � the careful use of bright light and darkness � can be just as important as bedtime itself.

 Comprehension Questions